1902 Indian Head Penny: Value, Errors, and Rarity

 Demand:

-• Popular series (like Indian Head or Lincoln cents) are more valuable due to collector interest.
+• Popular series are more valuable due to collector interest.

 • Dates on coins mean a lot.
 Coins that fill a key date in a popular series will have higher demand and value.